clarejacky/gitAssessment/README.md

-This is the README file for TEXT.txt.
+This is the README file for gitAssessment.
 See TEXT.txt for steps to upload to github using git and the Terminal.